f1rA5h/OOP/README.md

 # OOP
-Nothing spetian, just a task for programming lesson.
+Nothing spetial, just a task for programming lesson.

 Why isn't private?
 I have classmates, so...